securityfirst/tent-content/contents_ru/information/protecting-files/advanced/hiding-your-encryption.md

 [Title]: # (Скрытие вашего шифрования)
 [Order]: # (3)

-# Hidi
+# Hiding your encryption
-g your e
-cryptio

-If you are co
-cer
-ed about e
-cryptio
- software bei
-g fou
-d o
- your computer regardless of what's i it, there are a few tricks to help disguise VeraCrypt.
+If you are concerned about encryption software being found on your computer regardless of what's in it, there are a few tricks to help disguise VeraCrypt.

-*   You ca
- re
-ame your e
-crypted volume to look like a differe t type of file.
-Usi g the '.iso' file exte sio
-, to disguise it as a CD image, is o e optio that works well for large volumes of arou d 700 MB.
-Other exte sio s would be more realistic for smaller volumes.
+*   You can rename your encrypted volume to look like a different type of file.
+Using the '.iso' file extension, to disguise it as a CD image, is one option that works well for large volumes of around 700 MB.
+Other extensions would be more realistic for smaller volumes.
-*   You ca
- also re
-ame the VeraCrypt program itself, assumi g you have stored it as you would a regular file, rather tha i stalli g it as a program.
-The [VeraCrypt Guide](umbrella://lesso /veracrypt) explai s how to do this.
+*   You can also rename the VeraCrypt program itself, assuming you have stored it as you would a regular file, rather than installing it as a program.
+The [VeraCrypt Guide](umbrella://lesson/veracrypt) explains how to do this.